 The curriculum of this training is approved by the U.S. Navy and standardized at all training sites.
 Cadets receive 106 hours of instruction, with a focus on the Navy’s core values of honor, courage and commitment.
 Both tone and tenor of instruction are modeled after the Navy’s recruit training.

 After successful completion of recruit training, Sea Cadets may choose from a wide variety of advanced training opportunities that are nationally advertised by USNSCC headquarters.
 League Cadets who complete orientation can also participate in specifically tailored advanced training sessions.
+Cost for trainings vary depending on length and type of training.
+See Homeport for details.

 While recruit training is designed to familiarize cadets with Navy life and Navy-style discipline, advanced training focuses on military and general career fields and opportunities.
 It also serves to provide cadets with disciplined and interesting activities during the year.